paspar2020/siambitautodownload/README.md

 # siambitautodownload
-siambit auto download torrent in tab for tempermonkey
+siambit auto download and send thank torrent in tab for tempermonkey

 **way to Install**